samkag/My-final-project/README.md

 * Course details section
 Gives details about that lesson and one can enroll by selecting the enroll to learn button
 * Footer section
+The footer section contains links to different pages of the website and subscription for leaning newsletters still not functional
 2. About page
 It is made up of different sections
 * Header setion